Jheronimus Bosch Art Center

-The Jheronimus Bosch Art Center is located in the former New St. James Church on Jeroen Boschplein in 's-Hertogenbosch, the capital of North Brabant.
-Since 2007, there has been a permanent retrospective exhibition here on the life and work of the painter Jheronimus Bosch, who was born in the town.
+The Jheronimus Bosch Art Center is a museum located in the former New St. James Church on Jeroen Boschplein in 's-Hertogenbosch, the capital of North Brabant, in the Netherlands.
+Since 2007, there has been a permanent retrospective exhibition here on the life and work of the painter Hieronymus Bosch, who was born in the town.
 The venue is also used for concerts and conferences.

 The New St. James Church

 Predecessors of the current church

 's-Hertogenbosch had several churches consecrated to James the Great, In Dutch: Jakobus de Meerdere.
 The first was the 15th century church St. James Church on the Bethaniestraat.
 After the Siege of 's-Hertogenbosch in 1629 the victors turned it into the Big Arsenal, known in Dutch as Groot Tuighuis.

 The parish of St. James then had to worship in private homes or clandestine churches.
 The Franco-Dutch War eased religious tensions, and made that the parish could build a chapel in Sint Jacobs Street.
 In 1691 it got official permission to extend this place of worship.

 In 1804 the parish built its first church at the same location.
 On 25 June 1844 the construction of a new church, which would incorporate the choir of the old church was tendered.
 The new church was built in neo-classical style with a wooden dome to a design by Arnoldus van Veggel.
 It was consecrated on 13 October 1846.
 On 30 October 1865 lightning struck the dome, the description reminiscent of ball lightning.
 Later the dome became unstable, leading to the demolishment of this church.
 The current New St. James Church was built on the floor plan of this second church.